robertobatts/aws-certification-notes/notes/05-ec2-saa-level.md

 ## Placement Groups
 Sometimes you want to have control over the EC2 Instance placement strategy.
 This strategy can be defined using placement groups
 When you create a group, you can specify one of the following strategies:
-- **Cluster** - clusters instances into a low-latency group in a single AV
+- **Cluster** - clusters instances into a low-latency group in a single AZ
 - **Spread** - spreads instances across underlyng hardware (max 7 instances per group per AZ)
 - **Partition** - spreads instances across many different partitions (which rely on differet sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group